ThoughtWorksStudios/eb_deployer/README.md

     $ eb_deploy

 This will generate a default configuration at location 'config/eb_deployer.yml'.
 It is almost empty but working one.
-And it will generate settings for two environment 'dev' and 'production'.
-If you had time please try to read through it to see the options you can tweak.
+And it will generate settings for two environments 'development' and 'production'.
+Some options can be tweaked.
+The yml files includes documentation on how you can best suit it to your purpose.

 ### Step Four: Fasten your seat belt